worldwise001/worldwise001.github.com/pubs.md

 ### bio

-Sarah is an engineer on a privacy engineering team at Square.
+Sarah is a software engineer on a privacy engineering team at Square.
 Her background includes 4+ years of industry experience in security/privacy infrastructure design and engineering, and 4 years of academic privacy research.
-She has a variety of speaking experience; highlights including organizing and presenting a 300+ person CTF workshop at Grace Hopper, and a series of funny lightning talks on infrastructure security and privacy challenges.
+She has a variety of event organizing and speaking experience; highlights include speaking at and co-organizing BSidesSF 2019, organizing and presenting a 300+ person CTF workshop at Grace Hopper, and giving a series of funny lightning talks on infrastructure security and privacy challenges.
+She holds a Bachelor's of Computer Science from Southern Illinois University - Carbondale.

 She also has given talks as a hologram, and in general never takes herself seriously.

-She can be followed for cats and tech madness on Twitter: @worldwise001.
+She can be followed for cats and tech humor on Twitter: @worldwise001.

 ### talk list